syxv6/quarksy/developers-api/README.md

-# developers-api project
+# Developers-api project - Quarkus

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+This project implements the Developer Track API shoot-out project using Quarkus, the Supersonic Subatomic Java Framework.
+If you want to learn more about Quarkus, please visit its website: https://quarkus.io/.

+The app implements a REST api in accordance with the specification provided at: https://hub.deloittedigital.com.au/wiki/display/PEDEV/2021-04+Forum%3A+API+Shootout+Redux.

 ## Running the application in dev mode

-You can run your application in dev mode that enables live coding using:
+You can run this application in dev mode that enables live coding using:
 ```shell script
 ./mvnw compile quarkus:dev
 ```

-> **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.

 ## Packaging and running the application